text or voice message and we'll get back to you.

 Licensing and the demise of quality sports apparel

-Look into the crowd pictured below in these famous scenes as Bobby Orr flies through the air and Team USA celebrates their victory over the Soviets in 1980 and you see no sign of team apparel, no team jerseys or even t-shirts.
+Look into the crowd pictured below in these famous scenes as Bobby Orr flies through the air and Team USA celebrates their victory over the Soviets in 1980 and you will see no sign of team apparel, no team jerseys or even t-shirts.
 This was a sign of the times before mass produced licensed apparel, before teams and leagues realized how much money they could make selling branded apparel to their fan base.
 During this long gone era, several independent athletic apparel manufacturers competed for the business of supplying professional sports teams.
 This competition ensured a high level of quality as competition tends to do.
 In the early 80's leagues smartened up and started to realize the pent up demand and started licensing their logos for mass produced fan apparel (remember Starter?).
-Eventually licensees were granted exclusive rights to supply game jerseys for league play.
+Eventually licensees were granted exclusive rights to supply game jerseys for league play and souvenirs.
 As a result, quality declined, as tends to happen in monopolies.

 We have brought back the quality of a bygone era by using the old manufacturers to make jerseys with a quality not seen in over 30 years, except from us!
 Some of our jerseys are actually made by the original manufacturers.